abhishekarya1/Hash-Define-myNotes/content/c/gfg-c/tips.md

 +++
-title = "Tips"
+title = "Useful Stuff"
 date =  2019-01-27T22:27:43+05:30
 weight = 1
-pre = "<b>1. </b>"
 +++

-- After the pre-processing is over, all the undefined macros are initialized with default value 0.
+- **After the pre-processing is over, all the undefined macros are initialized with default value 0**.

-- Inline Functions in C
+### Inline Functions in C

 ```c
 inline int square(int x) { return x*x; }